- Search The Registry

 The grateful parents renamed the Swayne School building, which opened in November 1867 with about 140 pupils.
 A building constructed before the war with slave labor for white students became the home of the state's first college dedicated to serving the educational needs of Blacks.
 In 1869, Swayne School was issued a charter as Talladega College by the Judge of Probate of Talladega County.
 The former Baptist Academy building, now known as Swayne Hall (pictured), has remained in service as the symbol and spirit of the beginning of the college.
 Talladega College campus consists of 50 acres (200,000 m2) with 17 primary buildings.
 Thirty-two campus buildings are listed on the National Register of Historic Places as the Talladega College Historic District.

 The Savery Library, completed in 1939, was built to replace a 1907 structure built with a donation from Andrew Carnegie.
 The library houses hundreds of thousands of serials, a Record Room, a fully equipped computer laboratory, a unique Archives Room, and the historic Amistad murals painted by Hale Woodruff.
 Embedded on the library floor is a mural of La Amistad, which school tradition says must never be stepped upon, referring to the mutiny by slaves, who took control of that ship and later won their freedom in a United States court, is depicted upon the surrounding walls.
 The mezzanine floor of the library houses the Galangue Room.
 This room contains an extensive collection of Angolan and Nigerian artifacts.
-Andrews Hall, built in 1910, houses the Music Department and the Education Department.
+Built in 1910, Andrews Hall houses the Music Department and the Education Department.
 It is named for George Whitfield Andrews, D.D., Dean of the Theological Department, from 1875 to 1908.
 Arthur D. Shores Hall, constructed in 1974, is named for the late attorney Arthur D. Shores, Class of 1927, who served many years as a member and chairman of the College Board of Trustees.